Vegan Brightening Products for Melanin-Rich Skin

 What vegan ingredients brighten dark skin safely?

-Safe vegan brightening ingredients include turmeric (curcumin), vitamin C (L-ascorbic acid), kojic acid, niacinamide (vitamin B3), licorice root extract, alpha arbutin, and azelaic acid.
+Safe vegan brightening ingredients include turmeric (curcumin), vitamin C, kojic acid, niacinamide (vitamin B3), licorice root extract, alpha arbutin, and azelaic acid.

-These inhibit tyrosinase (the enzyme that makes melanin) at controlled levels.
-They fade dark spots without irritation or the paradoxical darkening that harsh ingredients cause in melanin-rich skin.
+These may help regulate the enzyme that makes melanin at controlled levels.
+They fade dark spots without irritation or the unwanted darkening that harsh ingredients can cause in melanin-rich skin.

 Compare turmeric vs kojic acid vs tranexamic acid to find your best match.